Hobah

 Hobah (חובה) was a biblical place mentioned in Genesis 14:15.
 Possible references to Hobah have been found in other ancient texts, notably in the Book of Judith.
-Nothing else is known about Hobah, other than that it was located "to the left" of Damascus in Syria.
+Nothing else is known about Hobah, other than that it was located "to the north" of Damascus in Syria.

 Genesis account

 Hobah is mentioned in the aftermath of the Battle of Siddim in the Book of Genesis, when Abraham (then Abram) rescued his nephew Lot, from those who pillaged Sodom and Gomorrah.
 The biblical account relates that he pursued Lot's captors, the defeated army of Chedorlaomer, as far north as Hobah.

 Possible references

 In the deuterocanonical book of Judith, possible references to Hobah are found in Judith 4:4, 15:4 and 15:5.
 The Greek Septuagint writes the name of this location as either Χωβά (Choba) in chapter 4 or Χωβαι (Chobai) in chapter 15.
 Both Antoine Augustin Calmet and George Leo Haydock identified this as Hobah, and this identification has some credibility, as the Septuagint Greek of Genesis 14:15 reads Χοβά, an almost identical spelling.
 Furthermore, in Judith 15:5, the text says, "cut them down as far as Choba".
 This is the same reading given in Genesis 14:15 regarding how Abraham pursued Lot's captors as far as Hobah.

 The Genesis Apocryphon renders this name as Helbon (חֶלְבּוֹן), thus identifying it with the city mentioned in Ezekiel 27:18.